 UK: M&S posts rise in quarterly food sales

+UK food and clothing retailer Marks & Spencer has said its total second-quarter sales rose 2.6% compared to the year-ago period, a rise of 0.6% on a like-for-like basis.
 The company said its food sales rose 5.4% over the year-ago period, or 1.6% on a like-for-like basis, for the second quarter to 27 September.
 The company said the quarterly food performance benefited from a strong contribution from new space.

 - Nestle to cut UK confectionery jobs

 - Icelandic to sell Saucy Fish Co. owner Seachill

 - TreeHouse Foods sells soup, baby food units